arpansaha13/nuxt3-template/README.md

 ## Checklist

-When you use this template, try follow the checklist to update your info properly
+When you use this template, try to follow the checklist to update your info properly

 - [ ] Change the name and description in `package.json`
 - [ ] Change the author name in `LICENSE`
 - [ ] Remove `<NuxtWelcome />` in `pages/index.vue`
 - [ ] Clean up the READMEs and remove routes
+- [ ] Clean up the images in `public/`